 Recommended Options: CE Threshold

-The MTWG also considered whether the MT Framework should include a CE threshold specific to MT or whether the general EE CE threshold should be applied if all of the MTWG cost-effectiveness recommendations are adopted by the CPUC.
+The MTWG also considered whether the MT Framework should include a CE threshold specific to MT or whether the general EE CE threshold should be applied if all of the MTWG CE recommendations are adopted by the CPUC.
 This issue came to our attention because CPUC Energy Division Staff proposed that a CE threshold of 1.5 be applied to each MTI to account for the inherent risk associated with MT.
 This threshold is higher than the threshold of 1.25 that the Commission has historically applied, with some exceptions, to the EE Portfolios administered by the current PAs.

 The MTWG explored whether additional research was necessary to evaluate the reasonableness of Staff’s proposed threshold.
-Specifically, the MTWG explored whether the PAs, or others familiar with the CET, could run a variety of scenarios on potential or existing MTIs, using our methodological recommendations, if possible, to inform our recommendation for a CE threshold.
+Specifically, the MTWG explored whether the PAs, or others familiar with the Cost-effectiveness Tool (CET), could run a variety of scenarios on potential or existing MTIs, using our methodological recommendations, if possible, to inform our recommendation for a CE threshold.
 The MTWG hoped to use this information to determine whether at least some desirable and well-conceived MTIs could meet this threshold, or whether it would bar most MTIs from their inception.

 However, when the MTWG explored who might do this work and how, it became apparent that the analysis contemplated was infeasible under current time and resource constraints.
 In addition, the PAs were uncertain whether the current CE calculator had the technical capabilities to carry out an MT scenario run.
 Without the ability to test the practical impact of a 1.5 threshold, the MTWG was unable to reach a consensus on whether or not Staff’s Proposal should be adopted.